sfosc/sfosc/content/sfosc-book/governance.md

-OpenStack takes steps to mitigate any individual company gaining control of the project (through their rules around Affiliation,) ensures that any modification the bylaws require a 2/3 vote (and modifications relating to membership classes requires a vote by those membership classes), and various times when votes are required by the larger body of members.
+OpenStack takes steps to mitigate any individual company gaining control of the project (through their rules around Affiliation,) ensures that any modification to the bylaws require a 2/3 vote (and modifications relating to membership classes requires a vote by those membership classes), and various times when votes are required by the larger body of members.
 Through the existence of the PTLs and the Technical Committee, OpenStack creates an internal model that is not that